Terrorism in Burkina Faso: Al-Qaeda in the Islamic Maghreb and its affiliates

 Prior to 2017, most attacks were carried out by al-Qaeda in the Islamic Maghreb (AQIM).
 AQIM is the North African branch of al-Qaeda (AQ), based in Mali.
 AQIM has conducted attacks all over the Sahel.
 For example, AQIM and its affiliate, al-Mourabitoun, claimed responsibility for the 2016 Ouagadougou attacks.
 These two organizations had merged one month earlier in December 2015, although they previously had a contentious relationship.
 Following the merger, many expected the danger posed by AQIM to the region to increase.

+Other AQ affiliates that have participated in terrorist activity in Burkina Faso include: Ansar-ul-Islam lil-Ichad wal Jihad (IRSAD), which is led by a radicalized Burkina Faso preacher, Islamic State in the Greater Sahara (ISGS), a breakaway group from al-Mourabitoun that pledged allegiance to the Islamic State in Iraq and the Levant (ISIL/IS), Macina Liberation Front, a Mali organization that has worked with AQIM, and the Movement for Unity and Jihad in West Africa (MUJAO), a breakaway group from AQIM.

+Jama'at Nusrat al-Islam wal Muslimeen

 In March 2017, Jama'at Nusrat al-Islam wal Muslimeen (JNIM) formed from the merger of AQIM, Ansar al-Dine, and al-Mourabitoun.
-JNIM remains under the control of AQIM/AQ and is based in Mali.'
-Since its formation, JNIM has carried out several attacks in Burkina Faso.
-For example, JNIM claimed responsibility for the 2018 Ouagadougou attacks.
-JNIM's creation was particularly interesting because it signaled AQ's adaptability.
-AQ perhaps expected JNIM to counter the growing presence of the Islamic State in the Sahel.
-JNIM poses a particularly serious threat because it has a wide set of capabilities including high fatality rates, targeting foreigners (from Western nations), striking armed targets, and coordinating several attacks at once.

-Other AQ affiliates that have participated in terrorist activity in Burkina Faso include: Ansar-ul-Islam lil-Ichad wal Jihad (IRSAD), which is led by a radicalized Burkina Faso preacher, Islamic State in the Greater Sahara (ISGS), a breakaway group from al-Mourabitoun that pledged allegiance to the Islamic State in Iraq and the Levant (ISIL/IS), Macina Liberation Front, a Mali organization that has worked with AQIM, and the Movement for Unity and Jihad in West Africa (MUJAO), a breakaway group from AQIM.
+Since's its formation, it has developed into one of the largest terror organizations in the world.
+A 2025 estimate put them at nearly 6,000 fighters, led by Iyad ag Ghali and Amadou Koufa.
+JNIM is noted for their high centralization at the top of the organization and cooperation with al-Qaeda, while also being adaptable at the lower levels and adapting their recruiting to fit local needs.
+The group also targets roads and supply chains to further disrupt government and mercenary forces fighting them, and has conducted sieges on towns and cities in Burkina Faso and Mali.
+JNIM, in addition to holding territory in Burkina Faso, Niger and Mali has also committed attacks in Togo, Benin, Ivory Coast and Nigeria.

 Islamic State and its affiliates

-ISIL activity in Burkina Faso has been limited as compared to AQIM activity.

-Its main affiliate near Burkina Faso, Islamic State in the Greater Sahara (ISGS) formed in May 2015 from a breakaway faction of al-Mourabitoun that pledged allegiance to IS.
-ISGS has conducted at least two attacks in Burkina Faso.
-On September 1, 2016, ISGS attacked a gendarmerie and, on October 12, 2016, it attacked a police outpost.
-Both incidents occurred in the Sahel region of Burkina Faso.

-Another affiliate of the Islamic State, Boko Haram is also believed to operate in Burkina Faso.
-Boko Haram is a terrorist organization based in nearby Nigeria.
-Some suspect this organization of smuggling weapons and money through Burkina Faso.
-Additionally, a witness to a terrorist attack on August 23, 2015 in the Oursi province of Burkina Faso claimed that the terrorists had expressed allegiance to Boko Haram.
+The Islamic State also has a significant presence in the region, led by their affiliate Islamic State - Sahel Province (ISSP).
+Originally known as the Islamic State in the Greater Sahara, it was led by Adnan Abu Walid al-Sahraoui until his death in a French drone strike in 2021.
+Following a reorganization in 2022, it was declared a province as the group seized territory and attempted to form a proto-state.